tytydraco/yessleep/out/I_work_overnight_security_at_a_mall_The_escalators_keep_remembering_me_wrong__Part_1.md

 My heart skips timing.

 It looks like me, but assembled wrongly.
 The first draft.
 Its face and eyes—they’re…too tall.
 Its elbows hang below the waist.
 The security shirt looks tight around the shoulders.
 Because it’s *supposed* to fit me.
 Not it.

 I rewind again.
 The video glitches again.
 Skips a frame.
 The double appears on the escalator from nowhere.
 And then it finally clicks.
 I rewind again, but this time, farther back.
-I see myself ascending into loop 20, the double already descending.

 My stomach drops a step too late.

+I see myself ascending into loop 20, the double is already there, descending behind me.

 **\*\*\***